By Solution

 What is Surface Finish?

 Before we go into the surface finish chart, let’s understand what surface finish entails.
 Surface finish refers to the process of altering a metal’s surface that involves removing, adding, or reshaping.
-It is a measure of the complete texture of a product’s surface that is defined by three characteristics of surface roughness, waviness, and lay.
+Surface texture describes a product’s complete surface profile, defined by its roughness, waviness, and lay.

 machine tool surface finish probe